Gavinok/ghighlight/README.md

 - [x] Arguments to specify language in case source-highlight doesn't recognize it
 - [x] Correct error messages
 - [ ] Support for mom macros

+## Breaking Changes
+* Makefile now removes the .pl from ghighlight.pl

 ## Authors